golrokh51/RNA_seq_pipeline/README.md

 ```bash
 rm $read1 $read2
 ```
+## You have to adjust the parameters, specially for hisat2 yourself in the template file before running it.

 ## To run RNA-seq pipeline on CEDAR, GRAHAM, MP2b you should run within RNA_seq_pipline folder the following command:
 ```bash